 Just a short motorbike ride away, Freddie works for a small clean cookstove company that just launched this year.
 Clean cookstoves are critical in Timor-Leste: On an island facing the full brunt of climate change, where most people cook over an open flame, they burn less fuel and produce less smoke.

 The courtyard where Freddie works is a shady hideaway among the hot streets of Dili, the island’s capital.
 But even though Timor is surrounded by calm seas and split by towering tropical mountains, it doesn’t take long to see the challenges of living here.
-Still struggling with a violent history of occupation, Timor has some of the highest rates of malnutrition in the world.
+Still struggling with a violent history of occupation, Timor-Leste has some of the highest rates of malnutrition in the world.
 Forty percent of people live in poverty, making it the poorest country in southeast Asia.
 A quarter of the population is undernourished, while more than half the children under 5 are stunted.

 Timor-Leste, one of the most idyllic islands in the world, can be one of the hardest places to live on earth.